-Why the Chore Coat Is a Perfect Garment
+The Chore Coat Is a Perfect Garment.
+Here’s Why

 You can’t walk down the street or scroll through your portable media brick without seeing someone wearing a chore coat.
 Workwear’s rise in popularity helped bolster the utilitarian garment to the fore, no doubt with the help of beloved pioneer of street style photographer, Bill Cunningham who was rarely seen without one.
 Droves flocked to flea markets and vintage stores in search of patched up and patinated relics.
 Workwear brands offered their takes, designer brands put forth resplendent homages, all in reverence of the garment.

 But before throngs packed flea markets, before Cunningham brought the famous blue jacket with him to the runway, before it became fashionable, it was practical.

 The first chore coats, known to this day as bleu de travail, were born into hard labor in 19th-Century France, made for railroad workers and engineers.
 Composed of moleskin or drill fabric dyed into what we recognize as French blue, early chore coats featured three (sometimes four, sometimes two) patch pockets to hold any tools required for the job at hand.
 They were also cut in a relaxed fit for ease of movement and layering in colder temperatures.
 For the warmer months, workers could flip the generous collar to protect their neck from the sun and unbutton the cuffs to roll up the sleeves.